Pia Hansen, Registered MBACP

 As part of this first session we will also agree if you would like to go ahead and have more sessions with me.
 If it feels too difficult to decide on the day then you are also welcome to take a few days to think it over before deciding.

 If we do decide to work together then we will also decide on the day and time of the week when we will meet.
 Sessions will take place in the same slot each week, generally speaking.

 As described above but we will also regularly review how it is going and how you are experiencing the sessions.
 The relationship between the counsellor and the client is an important one and it will grow and develop as part of the sessions.

-I'm located in central Croydon within easy reach of both East and West Croydon stations.
-It is near three tram stops and several bus routes also serve the location.
+I'm located in central Croydon in a quiet residential area.
+It is within reach of both East, West and South Croydon stations.
+Several bus routes also stop near by.

 Being based in central Croydon I can be reached easily from several surrounding areas such as Carshalton, Wallington, South Croydon, Purley, Selsdon and Sanderstead, Thornton Heath, Wimbledon, Beckenham, Elmers End and Addington and others.

 It might feel daunting to be thinking about contacting a counsellor but it is often the first step in beginning to feel better.
 Try it and see if counselling is for you.

 I look forward to hearing from you.